 Have you ever read the famous astronomer Carl Sagan’s reflection on the Pale Blue Dot?
 At the end of his reflection, he said, “To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot [referring to Planet Earth], the only home we’ve ever known.”

 The good news is that we now have ways to spread environmental awareness, incite action, share information, and post updates.
-Social media is one of the best tools that environmentalists can use today simply because there are 3.5 billion users on various social media platforms, according to a 2019 study.
+Social media is one of the best tools that environmentalists can use today simply because there are 4.59 billion users on various social media platforms, according to a study by Oberlo.

-There’s no better way to expand your reach and promote environmental advocacy than through an effective social media strategy.
+There’s possibly no better way to run an effective advocacy campaign about the environment than through an effective social media strategy.
 Here’s a brief, how-to guide for using social media effectively, specifically for anyone looking to promote environmentalism.

 1. Create meaningful content